brianhigh/computing_bootcamp/R/data_wrangling_in_r.md

 NOTE: The default year range for a `WDI()` query is: 2005 - 2011.

-## Getting 2-Letter Country Codes
+## Wrangling Country Codes and Regions

-Get the 2-letter country codes (ISO 3166) for Central America.
+What countries are in Central America?
+Our dataset does not show region or subregion.
+We need a dataset that shows country, region, and subregion.

 A search for various terms in `WDI` does not turn up the list we need.
 Get this list elsewhere.
+Perhaps there is a list of ISO country codes?
 There is a *ISOcodes* package, but its `ISO_3166_2` dataset does not include the sub-region names.
-See: `library(help="ISOcodes")`

-The list, with sub-region names, was found by searching (Googling) for these terms:
+An ISO country code [CSV](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv), with subregion names, was found by a Google [search](https://www.google.com/search?q=iso+3166+sub-region+filetype%3Acsv).

-`"iso 3166" "sub-region" filetype:csv`

 ```r